Execute

 print(results)

-The above demonstrates how the execution can be done with the default configuration of Classiq which is an execution on a simulator (with up to 25 qubits) with 1000 shots.
-Let's see how we can execute with other configurations.
+The code above demonstrates how to execute using the default Classiq configuration, which executes on a simulator (of up to 25 qubits) with 1,000 shots.
+Now see how to execute with other configurations.

 Configuring the Execution